Separable Convex Optimization with Nested Lower and Upper Constraints: Introduction

-We refer to this problem as the RAP with nested lower and upper constraints \mbox{(RAP--NC)}.
-As highlighted in Section~\ref{Applications}, the applications of this model include production and capacity planning \citep{Love1973}, vessel speed optimization \citep{Psaraftis2013,Psaraftis2014}, machine learning \citep{Chu2007a}, portfolio management \citep{Bienstock1996}, telecommunications \citep{DAmico2014a} and power management \citep{Gerards2016}.
-Some of these applications involve large data sets with millions of variables, and in other contexts multiple RAP--NC must be repeatedly solved, e.g., to produce bounds in a tree-search-based algorithm, to optimize vessel speeds over candidate routes within a heuristic search for ship routing, or to perform projection steps in a subgradient procedure for a nonseparable objective.
-In these situations, complexity improvements (e.g., from quadratic to log-linear) can be a determining factor between success and failure.
-However, to date no efficient specialized algorithm has been proposed for the RAP--NC, because of two main challenges: \begin{itemize}[leftmargin=*] \item First, it is well known that the greedy algorithm is optimal for a large class of integer RAP variants, when the constraint set forms a polymatroid \citep{Federgruen1986,Katoh2013}. \cite{Hochbaum1994} uses this property to design an algorithm in $\cO(n \log n \log \frac{B}{n})$ time based on greedy steps and scaling for the special case of the integer RAP--NC where $a_i = -\infty$ for all $i \in \{1,\dots,m-1\}$ (i.e., with upper constraints only).
-Later on, \cite{Vidal2014a} proposes a decomposition algorithm for the same special case in $\cO(n \log m \log \frac{B}{n})$ time, using the greedy algorithm to a large extent for its proof of correctness.
-However, considering joint lower and upper constraints breaks this structure, and fewer proof arguments are available. \item Second, the notion of computational complexity for continuous convex problems must be carefully defined, since optimal solutions can be irrational and thus not representable in a bit-size computational model.
-We thus rely on the same conventions as \cite{Hochbaum1994}: we examine the computational complexity of achieving an \mbox{\emph{$\epsilon$-approximate}} solution, guaranteed to be located in the solution space no further than $\epsilon$ from an optimal solution.
-We also assume that an oracle is available to evaluate the objective function $f_i$ in $\cO(1)$ operations.
-One challenge, when considering such a model of computation, is to control the approximations of the proposed algorithm and remain within the desired precision.
-This tends to be much harder than proving the validity of the algorithm when the computations are exact.
-To circumvent this issue, we adopt a similar approach as \cite{Hochbaum1994,Moriguchi2011} and \cite{Vidal2014a}, using a proximity theorem to transform a continuous problem into an integer problem scaled by an appropriate factor, and to translate the integer solution back to a continuous solution with the desired precision.
-The proof of our proximity theorem will be based on KKT conditions rather than on matroid optimization and greedy algorithms. \end{itemize}
+Moreover, in the presence of continuous variables, the notion of computational complexity for convex problems must be carefully defined, since optimal solutions can be irrational and thus not representable in a bit-size computational model.
+We will use the same conventions as \mbox{\cite{Hochbaum1994}}, by measuring the computational complexity of achieving an \mbox{\emph{$\epsilon$-approximate}} solution, guaranteed to be located in the solution space no further than $\epsilon$ from an optimal solution.
+We also assume that an oracle is available to evaluate each function $f_i$ in $\cO(1)$ time.
+When considering such a model of computation, controlling algorithmic approximations can be a hard task.
+To circumvent this issue, we will use, as in \cite{Hochbaum1994}, a proximity theorem to transform a continuous problem into an integer problem scaled by an appropriate factor, and to translate the integer solution back to a continuous solution with the desired precision.